-North Korea is one of the most mysterious and reclusive countries on earth due largely to the its political and social detachment from most of the world.
-It is the most secretive nation on Earth and has gone to extraordinary lengths to guard those secrets from outsiders as well as its citizens.
+North Korea is one of the most mysterious and reclusive countries on earth due largely to its political and social detachment from most of the world.
+It is the most secretive nation on earth and has gone to extraordinary lengths to guard those secrets against outsiders as well as its citizens.
 It is unlikely that people living in the capital city of Pyongyang know much about the lives of people outside the city and vice versa.

 Much of our knowledge about life inside North Korea comes from people who risk their lives to get information out of the hermit nation; defectors and spies.
-This information is often tainted by the individuals own experiences and do not reflect the situation in the country as a whole.
+This information is often tainted by the individual's own experiences and does not reflect the situation in the country as a whole.

 Tourism does exist in North Korea, but it is limited and highly controlled.
 Those who visit North Korea are usually restricted to the capital city of Pyongyang and the specific site the government authorizes them to visit.
 Photography is restricted as is the use of personal electronic devices.
-A good analogy you be taking a tour of Disneyworld and only being show one ride.
+A good analogy you be taking a tour of Disney World and only being shown one ride.
 The ride might be impressive, but it would be impossible to evaluate the entire park based upon the staged snapshot you could take.
 Tourists may not travel alone.
-They have limited, if any, contact with the local population and what they can see is highly controlled and orchestrated.
-It may seem very restrictive to westerners, but the amount of freedom tourists are granted is far greater than the average North Korean citizen.
+They have limited, if any, contact with the local population, and what they can see is highly controlled and orchestrated.
+It may seem very restrictive to westerners, but the freedom tourists are granted is far greater than the average North Korean citizen.

 Restricted movement provides the regime with an additional layer of protection from its own citizens.
 Aside from Pyongyang this policy is strongly enforced for people allowed to live near and work in Kaesong.
 Kaesong is a special industrial zone on the border of South Korea.
 As part of the “sunshine” outreach of 2002, South Korea collaborated with the North to provide around 50,000 factory jobs to North Koreans.
 This collaboration allowed a much-needed influx of cash to the North and inexpensive, skilled labor to the South.
 Those who are authorized to work in this zone are chosen for their demonstrated loyalty to the North’s regime, but they continue to work under heavy scrutiny.
 Any lapse in judgment or discussion about life in the North can result in the worker being punished.
 The punishment often extends to his or her entire family.
 The pressure to remain loyal is great.